 For the integration of the PPM encoder into your application, the definition of the commands and messages can be found in the header file protocol.h.

-You will also find the Joystick2PPM4Arduino app in the Microsoft Store with which you can connect a joystick or gamepad (DirectX-compatible) to your remote control transmitter.
+Additionally you will find the Joystick2PPM4Arduino app in the Microsoft Store with which you can connect a joystick or gamepad (DirectX-compatible) to your Arduino-based PPM-Encoder.
+The app connects to the Arduino Uno, Nano and Pro Micro.